yamatt/blog/content/blog/safety-and-security.md

 You follow the instructions.
 The smoke alarm is slightly too close to the wall and the screwdriver almost doesn't fit.
 You still cannot work out how to get the old battery out.
 Your arms are so tired from holding them above my head for so long.

 <!--alex ignore angry -->
-Your frustrated, angry.
+You're frustrated, angry.
 You lose it.
 You pull on the case.
 Maybe there is a way in.
 After easing it a bit, it comes away.

 No access to the battery.